Juniper/libxo/encoder/rtoon/rtoon-spec.md

 `42`, `null`, never to the typed values.
 Quoting is precisely the mechanism for spelling a string that would otherwise collide with a typed literal - see Section 2.2's matching quoting-trigger bullet.

+**Numeric normalization** (TOON SPEC.md Section 3's `-0` -> `0` and
+NaN/Infinity -> `null` rules) is not something the encoder does: an `XO_OP_CONTENT` numeric value arrives already formatted by libxo's own core number-formatting layer (the same layer every other encoder - CSV, CBOR, FDR - trusts as-is), and rtoon writes it through unchanged.
+If libxo's own formatting ever needs to guarantee `-0`/NaN/Infinity normalization, that's a libxo-wide concern to fix once upstream of all encoders, not something duplicated per-encoder here.

 ```
 count 42        -> number 42